Can I Legally get Married in France?

 Essentially, the best advice we could give to anyone considering getting formally married in France is: DON’T!
 French bureaucracy is a logistical nightmare and is best to avoid at all costs.
 We recommend that all foreign weddings in France should be more about a post-legal marriage celebration.
+If this is what you’re looking for then you’re in luck, as there’s so many destinations and venues to celebrate at.
+These include the Shangri-La Hotel in Paris, Villa La Tosca in Bordeaux, L’Apogée Courchevel in the French Alps and many more.
 However, if you are still determined to get married in France, these are the steps you will have to take:

 - Firstly, it’s imperative to contact the local town hall (otherwise known as a ‘Mairie’) where you’re going to get married in order to find out about the relevant local laws, including the necessary documentation.
 In 2013, same sex marriage was legalised in France and the processes and legalities are nearly identical to the protocol for the heterosexual marriages.